githubwua/java-wua-app-logme/README.md

 # What is this?

 Logme is a HTTP web servlet that displays and logs incoming requests.
-It simply extracts information from HttpServletRequest and writes it to logs and to HttpServletResponse (i.e. your browser).
+It reads the information from HttpServletRequest and writes it to logs and to HttpServletResponse (i.e. playing it back to your browser).

 It is a good tool for HTTP request troubleshooting.
 For example, you can specify its URL as a webhook URL, and visualize what the incoming webhook requests look like.

-To demostrate how it works, here is a deployed version of this web application.
+To demostrate how it works, here is a deployed version of this web application running on Google App Engine.

 http://wualogme.appspot.com/